maxio-com/stoplight-platform-developer-docs/docs/basics/Sync.md

 The following are some best practices that we would suggest regarding using API and how you synchronize your application with your Chargify data:

 1. Your application should try and not depend on another service to control access directly.
 Should your API call fail, for any reason, then your customer might not receive the best user experience depending on how you've implemented this.
 2. You should try and limit the direct calls to Chargify if (and when) possible as there is a limit to how fast (and how often) the Chargify API will respond to very quick and numerous API calls.
-For more information, see [limits and blocks](https://developers.chargify.com/docs/api-docs/YXBpOjE0MTA4MjYx-chargify-api#api-access-limitations).
+For more information, see [limits and blocks](https://developers.chargify.com/docs/developer-docs/fb8406f1615d1-api-guidelines#about-limits--blocks). q

 ## Webhooks

 Webhooks offer a way to quickly find out about changes to your Subscriptions that happen within Chargify.
 You can subscribe to events of interest, and we’ll post data to the URL you specify when one of those events occurs.

-For more general information, see [webhooks](https://chargify.zendesk.com/hc/en-us/articles/4407912597403).
+For more general information, see [webhooks](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405568068365-Webhooks-Introduction#webhooks-introduction-0-0).

 ### Using Webhooks